HOW MUCH DO YOU REALLY WANT TO PLAY IN COLLEGE? by Catharine Aradi www.fastpitchrecruiting.com

 At the same time, I may also know the odds on this player making that team---forget starting---are very slim.
 I know the coach at that school.
 He or she has signed four seniors from nationally-known travel teams, and he or she may also have promised recruited walk-on spots to a number of other players...likely from similarly big name travel teams.
 At that level, softball is a business...and coaches know what kind of athletes will help them win.
 But the team's image is important too, and no one wants to deliberately hurt a player's feelings.
 Hence the nice letters welcoming you to walk on.

 If playing softball isn't that important, but attending Oklahoma State or Michigan State or Arizona State is, that's fine.
 Go to school there, have a great college life, and if you have to give up softball, so be it.
-But if your athlete really, really wants to play, you can find a team that will give her that opportunity even if it's not the #1 team in the nation.
+But if you really, really want to play, you can find a team that will give you that opportunity even if it's not the #1 team in the nation.
 Believe me, there are lots of coaches at smaller programs out there who love to hear from a player who's interested in their school.

 Ten or fifteen years ago, if you just wrote a coach and maybe sent a video, you had a good chance that the coach would try to see you play or would respond to your letter at the very least.
 That's not enough any more.
 There are just too many kids in the mix.
 You have to do something that makes you stand out.
 Obviously, it's terrific if you can do this on the field during a game when a coach is watching you.
 But it also helps if you are willing to try to sell your love of softball to a coach.